-5.4.5 To sum up food security
+5.3.5 To sum up food security

 This section explained food security and its four pillars (availability, accessibility, utilization and stability).
 During the FG with the respondents it was made clear that many households in the community and in Xuân Hòa have problems with food security and that a shift in consumption mobility occurs.
 The main cause for food insecurity in the commune according to the villagers was the low income farmers receive and unemployment in particular with the older farmers since they are not able to change their jobs due to their age.
-After conducting a MANOVA, it was clear that there is a difference between the two farming groups in food security.
+After conducting a MANOVA, it was clear that a difference exists the two farming groups in food security.